-If you would like to know more you may email me at email@example.com
+Jumpstart is constantly evolving based on work I do If you would like me to run an innovation workshop, you may email me at email@example.com

-Placelist is a social recommendation service to help people Discover Places They Love from people whose taste they trust.
+Placelist is a personal project of mine that’s a social recommendation service to help people Save, Share and Discover Places They Love from people whose taste they trust.

 Role: Instructor.
 (Planned and designed curriculum, workshops & activities)

 A weight loss client came to us wanting to build a new online service and a new value proposition for the US Market - one that fit a younger audience and didn't feel like a cheap weight loss brand.